ws-garcia/VBA-CSV-interface/docs/api/methods/exporttocsv.md

 # ExportToCSV
 {: .fs-9 }

-Exports an array's content to a CSV file.
+Exports an array's content to a CSV/TSV file.
 {: .fs-6 .fw-300 }

 ---